VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

 ---

 # 🚀 Efficient Navigation: Using Tab Completion in the Shell
 When working with large directories or numerous files, typing out full file or directory names every time is both time-consuming and error-prone.
-In real-world data projects, speed and accuracy matter—especially when you’re wrangling dozens af CSV’er eller scripts i din daglige arbejdsgang.
+In real-world data projects, speed and accuracy matter—especially when you’re wrangling dozens af CSV’er or scripts in your daily workflows.

 ### Solution:
 The shell’s **tab completion** lets you quickly and safely auto-complete file and folder names.
 Just start typing, hit ```Tab```, and let the shell fill in the rest!